This post contains affiliate links. Please see our disclosure policy.

 Remove the frozen pie crust and line with overhanging aluminum foil or parchment paper.
 Fill with pie weights, dried rice or uncooked beans.
 Make sure to fill with weights all the way to the crimped edges to help weigh down the crust.

-Favorite All Butter Pie Crust Recipes
+Recipes for Using All Butter Pie Crust

-- Homemade Sweet Potato Pie
+- Homemade Sweet Potato Pie uses a partially baked homemade pie crust.

-- Pumpkin Pie with Fresh Pumpkin
+- My favorite Pumpkin Pie with Fresh Pumpkin uses a par baked crust with a braided decorative edge.

 Homemade Pie Crust Recipe